gamesbook/pyprototypr/docs/worked_example.rst

 case ``example2.pdf``.

 A blank line has been added before the ``Create()`` instruction.
-Adding blank lines helps make your file more readable, but **pyprototypr** does *not* use or require them.
+Adding blank lines helps make your file more readable, but **protograf** does *not* use or require them.

 Now save this new file, for example, as ``cards2.py``.
 Open a